 The megapixel rating relates to detail.
 In simple terms: the higher the megapixel count, the more detail you’ll see in the picture.
 For a long time, the smartphone camera specs race focused on megapixel count, but there’s more to capturing a great photo than detail.
 It’s also worth noting that many cameras do not capture at the maximum megapixel settings by default, because it’s often more detail than you need.
 Most manufacturers are now working to improve other aspects of their cameras.

 Sensor size is another thing to consider, as it turns out that all megapixels are not created equal.
 HTC coined the term “ultrapixel” to draw attention to the fact that it had bigger megapixels than some competing camera phones, so even with a 4-megapixel camera, it could potentially get better results than an 8-megapixel camera with smaller pixels.
 They’re measured in micrometers and bigger is theoretically better at capturing light.
-For example, the Galaxy S8 camera has a 1.4 µm pixel size.
+For example, the iPhone 12 Pro Max’s main lens has a 1.7 µm pixel size.

 The aperture is the hole that light travels through to hit the sensor and it’s important for low-light performance.
 The smaller the number is, the larger the aperture.
-So, the f/1.7 aperture in the Galaxy S9 camera is slightly bigger than the f/1.8 aperture in the iPhone XS.
+So, the f/1.7 aperture in the Pixel 5’s camera is slightly bigger than the f/1.8 aperture in the Samsung Galaxy S21 Ultra’s main lens.
 Changing the amount of light that gets in by fiddling with the aperture also enables photographers to tweak the depth of field.
 It helps you to capture shots where the subject is in focus and the background is blurred.

 Optical image stabilization (OIS)